-We are:
+We will:

-- Commissioning a new model of home care to support the needs of people who need long term care at home.
+- Commission a new model of home care to support the needs of people who need long-term care at home.
 This model has been designed to work at a place-based level that aligns to our health and social care neighbourhood teams.
-Our new care home model will be implemented from April 2024 and supports local blocks of commissioned care alongside a framework of local providers linked to defined areas across Somerset. - Designing new models of care to support people to live well with dementia.
-Our work will span across the community and voluntary sector and will align to our population need as well as our commitments emerging from our Dementia Strategy. - We are extending our contracts with our Intermediate Care services whilst we work as a system to understand the demand and capacity profile from our acute and community services as well as design and commission a new operating model with our strategic partners: Somerset NHS Acute and Community Foundation Trust, Somerset Council and our voluntary and community care and support partners. - As part of our initiative to ensure equality of access Somerset Council in partnership with Enham are testing an enhanced Direct Payment Plus service that supports a managed approach who may not ordinarily be able to access or manage a conventional Direct Payment. - We are developing new frameworks for local block contracts to enable us to meet ongoing demand for general and specialised support. - We will commission new Older Mental Health block beds to provide specialised care for people with complex needs, including those living with dementia requiring intensive support and treatment. - We will commission a new Dementia Residential Care Model equipped to support people with complex needs, providing tailored care and support services, focusing on promoting independence, dignity, and quality of life for residents. - To optimise Extra Care Housing to extend the offer for People living with early-stage Dementia. - To support provider market access to Training focusing on areas such as pharmacological interventions, leadership skills, and end-of-life care, as well as managing behaviours that challenge, ensuring that staff are equipped with the knowledge and skills needed to deliver person-centred care to people with dementia. - To create a day opportunities framework for dementia, to support the market to deliver commissioned day care as part of more diverse and person-centred care packages.
+Our new care home model will be implemented from April 2024 and supports local blocks of commissioned care alongside a framework of local providers linked to a defined area across Somerset. - Design new models of care to support people to live will with dementia.
+Our work will span across the community and voluntary sector and will align to our population need as well as our commitments we are planning to build into our Dementia Strategy. - Extend our contracts with our Intermediate Care services whilst we work as a system to understand the demand and capacity profile from our acute and community services as well as design and commission a new operating model with our strategic partners: Somerset NHS Acute and Community Foundation Trust, Somerset Council and our voluntary and community care and support partners. - As part of our initiative to ensure equality of access, Somerset Council is in partnership with Enham to test an enhanced Direct Payment Plus service that supports a managed approach for those who may not ordinarily be able to access or manage a conventional Direct Payment. - Develop new frameworks for local block contracts to enable us to meet ongoing demand for general and specialised support. - Commission new Older Mental Health block beds to provide specialised care for people with complex needs, including those living with dementia who require intensive support and treatment. - Commission a new Dementia Residential Care Model equipped to support people with complex needs, providing tailored care and support services, focusing on promoting independence, dignity, and quality of life for residents. - Recommission the care element of our Extra Care Housing to extend the offer for people living with early-stage Dementia. - Support the provider market access to training, focusing on areas such as pharmacological interventions, leadership skills, and end-of-life care, as well as managing behaviours that challenge, ensuring that staff are equipped with the knowledge and skills needed to deliver person-centred care to people with dementia. - Create a day opportunities framework for dementia to support the market to deliver commissioned day care as part of more diverse and person-centred care packages.